mypreview/Conj/docs/set-background-image.md

 # Set A Background Image

-Select an image of your own or from a website with free-to-use or public domain images that has a pattern that could be repeated to be used for a **Background Image**.
+This feature allows you to select an image of your own or from a website with free-to-use or [public domain images](https://en.wikipedia.org/wiki/Wikipedia:Public_domain_image_resources) that has a pattern that could be repeated to be used for a **Background Image**.

 Follow the steps below to upload a background image: